Duffney/eShopOnAKS/docs/GITHUB-COPILOT-PART-1.md

     # kubectl apply manifests with kustomize
     ```

     Type out the contents of the kustomize file as show above and accept the suggestions from Copilot.
-Replace the `newName` and `newTag` values with the appropriate values.
+Replace the `newName` and `newTag` values with the appropriate values from your ACR instance.
 Once you have done that, your file should look like [this](/manifests/kustomization.yaml).

 2. Deploy the application to AKS: